 - Abstraction in Object Oriented Programming helps to reduce the complexity of the design and implementation process of software.

 When to use Abstract Methods & Abstract Class?

 Abstract methods are mostly declared where two or more subclasses are also doing the same thing in different ways through different implementations.
 It also extends the same Abstract class and offers different implementations of the abstract methods.

 Abstract classes help to describe generic types of behaviors and object-oriented programming class hierarchy.
 It also describes subclasses to offer implementation details of the abstract class.

-- Abstraction is the process of selecting important data sets for an Object in your software and leaving out the insignificant ones.
+- Abstraction in Programming is the process of selecting important data sets for an Object in your software and leaving out the insignificant ones.

-- Once you have modeled your object using Abstraction, the same set of data could be used in different applications.
+- Once you have modeled your object using Data Abstraction in Java, the same set of data could be used in different applications.